-There can be no assurance that an active trading market will develop or be sustained for our common stock after the Spin-Off or the Series C Rights after the rights offering commences.
-We cannot predict the prices at which any series of our common stock may trade after the Spin-Off.
+There can be no assurance that an active trading market will develop or be sustained for our common stock after the Spin-Off.
+We cannot predict the prices at which any series of our common stock may trade after the Spin-Off, the effect of the Spin-Off on the trading prices of the Liberty common stock or whether the market value of the shares of a series of our common stock and the shares of the same series of the Liberty common stock held by a stockholder after the Spin-Off will be less than, equal to or greater than the market value of a share of the corresponding series of Liberty common stock held by such stockholder prior to the Spin-Off.

 The market price of our common stock may fluctuate significantly due to a number of factors, some of which may be beyond our control, including:

-- · actual or anticipated fluctuations in our operating results; - changes in earnings estimated by securities analysts or our ability to meet those estimates; - the operating and stock price performance of comparable companies; and - · domestic and foreign economic conditions.
+- actual or anticipated fluctuations in our operating results; - changes in earnings estimated by securities analysts or our ability to meet those estimates; - the operating and stock price performance of comparable companies; and - domestic and foreign economic conditions.

-The fair value of our investment in Charter, on an as-converted basis, was approximately \$4.6 billion as of June 30, 2014, which will represent almost all of our total market value following the Spin-Off.
-As a result of the Spin-Off, our stock price will be affected by the results of operations of Charter and developments in its business.
+The fair value of Liberty's investment in Charter, on an as-converted basis, was approximately \$4.6 billion as of June 30, 2014, which represents only $^{J}/4$ of the total market value of Liberty's common stock, as a whole, but will represent almost all of our total market value following the Spin-Off.
+As a result of the Spin-Off, our stock price will move in tandem with the Charter stock price to a far greater degree than the Liberty common stock does today.
+Our stock price will be affected by the results of operations of Charter and developments in its business.